video-annotation-project/misc-scripts/README.md

-# misc-scripts
+# python-scripts
-Scripts that are used to monitor and debug the Video Annotation Project.
+Python scripts involved in the Video Annotation Project.

 To set up your python environment, run this in the top-level directory.